MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 Before processing all data, the team uses local or remote compute to process and analyze sample datasets.
 They can optimize remote compute targets with larger datasets to train and develop machine learning models with runs, outputs, and models that are tracked inside Azure Machine Learning.

 When the team has developed machine learning models, they start operationalizing them.
-For this, they expand the team to include Data Ops and machine learning engineers who can assist with moving the models into a new data product, as outlined in a data products team role.
+For this, they expand the team to include Data Ops and machine learning engineers who can assist with moving the models into a new data product, as outlined in a Data Product team role.

 The Data Science team will continue to work with the associated Data Product Owners to capture feedback, support and resolved/update models in production using an [ML Ops methodology](/azure/machine-learning/concept-model-management-and-deployment).